 Gin.
-It’s made a comeback.
-Now there is a new gin distillery opening its doors every week.
-And for good reason… what a wonderful drink.
+It’s huge right now.
+There are new distilleries opening up all the time.
+And for good reason… it’s a wonderful drink.
 I can’t think of any other spirit that can have such a diverse range of flavours.

 Take Tanqueray for example, this uber classic London dry gin is only made with 4 botanicals.
 Clean, dry and simple, yet an elegent and respected classic.
-Then you can go to Hendricks which is a soft and subtle gin with the adition of rose petals and cucumber.
-Going firther afield you get Ophier, a gin made with Indian spices such as cumin.
-Then you can have barrel aged gin which has notes similar to whisky and brandy due to the influence of the oak in the aging process.
+Then you can go to Hendricks which is a soft and subtle gin with the addition of rose petals and cucumber.
+Going further afield you get Ophier, a gin made with Indian spices such as cumin.
+Then you can have barrel aged gin which has notes similar to whisky and brandy due to the influence of the oak in the ageing process.
 Then you have at the other end of the spectrum Monkey 47, with 47 botanicals.
 Can you taste them all?
 No. But they all do.. something.
-Its wonderfully complex and one to go back to, as every time you seem to pick out something different.
+It’s a wonderfully complex gin and one to go back to, as every time you seem to pick out something different.

 With literally hundreds of botanicals to choose from there is such a vast array of flavours that one can experience with gin.
-And it doesnt stop there either; different methods of production and aging one can also produce an even wider range of taste sensations.
+And it doesn’t stop there either; different methods of production and ageing one can also produce an even wider range of taste sensations.
 It’s no wonder that gin has pre-defined styles, some of them legally protected (such as Plymouth Gin), as is the case with other alcohols and spirits such as scotch whisky and cognac.
-But…

 How do you define gin?

 But what is gin exactly?
 How do you define it?
-Good question.
-To put it bluntly, it’s all basically just flavoured vodka.
+And how is it just flavoured vodka?

 To see what I mean we need to look at the description of what gin is: Essentially gin is a neutral based spirit that has been flavoured with botanicals of which juniper berries is the dominant flavour.